Daphne laureola subsp. philippi

 Propagation

-Propagate by seed in containers in a cold frame as soon as ripe.
-Take greenwood cuttings from late spring to early summer and semi-ripe cuttings in summer.
-Layering from late spring to early summer
+Propagate by seed in containers in a cold frame as soon as ripe in autumn or propagate by softwood cuttings (greenwood cuttings) in early summer

 Suggested planting locations and garden types